 8. Warranty: Do the activities of the risk retention group violate state law?

-Over the years since its founding in 1987, NRRA has demonstrated its support for risk retention groups and purchasing groups by participating in several significant lawsuits that protected their rights.
-NRRA has helped win some major decisions in which the federal court upheld the preemption provisions of the LRRA, and has otherwise effectively thwarted or redirected prospectively damaging legislation.
+Over the years since its founding in 1987, NRRA has demonstrated its support for risk retention groups and purchasing groups by participating in several significant lawsuits and informal administrative procedures that protected their rights.
+NRRA has helped win some major decisions in which the federal and state high courts upheld the preemption provisions of the LRRA, and has otherwise effectively thwarted or redirected prospectively damaging legislation.
+In doing so, among other actions, NRRA has:

 - Filed Amicus Briefs challenging both regulator overreaching and state laws that violate the LRRA;